Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Introduction

 In {\em robust optimization}, the exact amount of flow located at a source is unknown at the time the evacuation plan is drawn up.
 One approach to robust optimization is to assume that, for each source, only an (interval) {\em range} within which that amount may fall is known.
 One method to deal with this type of uncertainty is to find a plan that minimizes the {\em regret}, e.g. the maximum discrepancy between the evacuation time for the given plan on a fixed input and the plan that would give the minimum evacuation time for that particular input.
-This is known as the {\em minmax-regret} problem. minmax-regret optimization has been extensively studied for the $k$-median \cite{Brodal2008,Bhattacharya2013,Yu2008} and $k$-center problems \cite{Averbakh1997,Puerto2008,Bhattacharya2014a,Yu2008} (\cite{conf/cocoon/BhattacharyaK12} is a recent example) and many other optimization problems \cite{Puerto2011,Conde2008,Ye2015}. \cite{Kouvelis1997,averbakh2004interval,aissi2009min,Candia-Vejar2011} provide an introduction to the literature.
+This is known as the {\em minmax-regret} problem.
+Minmax-regret optimization has been extensively studied for the $k$-median \cite{Bhattacharya2013,conf/cocoon/BhattacharyaK12,Brodal2008,Yu2008} and $k$-center problems \cite{Averbakh1997,Bhattacharya2014a,Puerto2008,Yu2008} as well as many other optimization problems \cite{Conde2008,Puerto2011,Ye2015}. \cite{aissi2009min,averbakh2004interval,Candia-Vejar2011,Kouvelis1997} provide an introduction to the literature.
 Since most of these problems are NP-Hard to solve exactly on general graphs, the vast majority of the literature concentrates on algorithms for special graphs, in particular paths and trees.
 In particular, for later comparison, since the $k$-center problem is a special case of the $k$-sink location problem, we note that the minmax-regret $k$-center problem on trees can be solved in $O(n^2 \log^2 n \log \log n)$ time \cite{Averbakh1997}.

-Recently there has been a series of new results for minmax-regret $k$-sink evacuation on special structure dynamic graphs with uniform capacities.
+Recently there has been a series of new results for minmax-regret $k$-{\em sink} evacuation on special structure dynamic graphs, mostly with uniform capacities.
 The $1$-sink minmax-regret problem on a uniform capacity path was originally proposed by \cite{ChengHKNSX13} who gave an $O(n \log^2 n)$ algorithm.
-This was reduced down to $O(n \log n)$ by \cite{Wang2013,Wang2014b,Higashikawa2014a} and then to $O(n)$ by \cite{Bhattacharya2015}.
+This was reduced down to $O(n \log n)$ by \cite{Higashikawa2014a,Wang2013,Wang2014b} and then to $O(n)$ by \cite{Bhattacharya2015}.
 For $k=2$ \cite{Li2014} gave an $O(n^3 \log n)$ algorithm, later reduced to $O(n \log^4 n)$ by \cite{Bhattacharya2015}.
 For general $k,$ \cite{AAGS14} provides two algorithms.
-The first runs in $O(n^2k \log^{k}n)$ time, the second in $O(n^3 k \log n)$ time.
+The first runs in $O(nk^2 \log^{k+1}n)$ time, the second in $O(n^3 \log n)$ time. \cite{golin2022minmax} describes how to solve the $k$-sink minmax-regret problem on a {\em general} capacity paths in $O(n^4 \log n)$ time.